 Collisions involving commercial trucks, or other large freight carriers, often are more severe than ordinary car accidents and may inflict serious injuries.
-Personal injuries resulting from these accidents commonly include serious neck injury, back injury, closed head injury, brain injury, spine or spinal chord injury, shoulder injury, internal injuries, and fractured bones.
+Personal injuries resulting from these accidents commonly include serious neck injury, back injury, closed head injury, brain injury, spine or spinal cord injury, shoulder injury, internal injuries, and fractured bones.
 All too often trucking accidents involve fatalities.
-If you have been a victim of a trucking accident contact of highly skilled and proven Clarksville truck accidents lawyer.
+If you have been a victim of a trucking accident contact a highly skilled and proven Clarksville truck accidents attorney.

 Statistics Regarding Commercial Trucks

 Although an accident with a commercial truck/tractor-trailer can occur anywhere, statistically most accidents occur on the highways and interstates where the truck is usually traveling at a higher rate of speed making a collision more significant.
 Additionally, even when an accident occurs while the speed of the commercial truck is low, the weight of the truck and its freight alone make the likelihood of serious injury and/or death much greater when a collision occurs.
 An average passenger automobile weighs around 3,000 pounds while a fully-loaded commercial truck may weigh in excess of 60,000 pounds.
 Because of this extreme disparity in size and weight, any accident between a commercial truck and a passenger vehicle is usually a serious accident.
 Because of this, it is very important you contact the experienced Clarksville truck accidents attorneys at Batson Nolan PLC.